-There are many ways a runner can develop stronger toes, such as walking barefoot on uneven surfaces and being barefoot more often in general, but one sure way is by running with a forefoot strike.
-A 2014 study in the Journal of Sport and Health Science found that a forefoot strike landing when running naturally increased muscle activation, which is a major prerequisite for increases in muscle strength, in the long and short toes when the center of mass is concentrated over the forefoot during the early stages of stance (when the heel is still lifted off the ground).
+A 2014 study in the Journal of Sport and Health Science found that a forefoot strike landing when running naturally increased muscle activation (which is a major prerequisite for developing stronger muscles) in the long and short toes when the upper body (center of mass) is positioned over the forefoot during the early stages of stance (when the heel is still lifted off the ground).

 The purpose of the increased muscle activation in the toes helps reduce damaging dorsiflexion moments (shown below) around the MTP joint (the big-toe joint) (Goldman et al. 2013).